JimDesu/basis-lang/spec.md

 **Generic signatures.** A source or sink may be parameterized by type and by value.
 The parameterization is fixed at the source call, where it is in scope, and travels with the obligation: in-scope discharge has it statically, and a deferred default fires with it already resolved, reconstructing nothing at the firing site.
 The parameterization is not an argument — a generic default still takes only the single obligated value, its type and value parameters supplied by the carried parameterization — so the single-argument default rule of §10.10 is unaffected.
 Under the witness-based generics strategy Basis is expected to adopt, the carried parameterization is simply the witness the source call already held.

 **Partial application.** A source or sink method may be partially applied.
-A partially-applied source bakes its receiver and defers its obligated productive output — the only shape the mode-marker filter (§9.14) permits — so invoking the resulting reference generates the obligation exactly as a direct source call would, taking the source receiver and default sink from the baked-in reference.
+A partially-applied source bakes its receiver and defers its obligated CREATE output — the only shape the mode-marker filter (§9.14) permits — so invoking the resulting reference generates the obligation exactly as a direct source call would, taking the source receiver and default sink from the baked-in reference.
 A partially-applied sink, invoked against an obligated value, discharges it as a direct sink call would.
 For either to be tracked when the reference is invoked in a frame other than the one that built it, the command-typed value carries the obligation property in its type — that invoking a source reference yields an obligated value, that a sink reference discharges one — invariant in the manner of the parameter-mode markers (§6.12), so that an obligation-generating command is not interchangeable with one that generates none.
 No new per-value runtime data is needed beyond what the reference and the anchor already carry.

 ### 10.10 What `.promise` Adds

 A `.promise` is declared exactly as a `.resource` — same source/sink syntax, same default, same multi-sink form — and everything in §10.1–§10.9 holds.
-The single difference is that a `.promise`'s obligated value **may escape its acquiring scope**: it may be returned through productive output, stored into a longer-lived owner, handed down-stack by a consuming-marked argument, transferred to an enclosing scope, or installed as a candidate of a variant that outlives the scope.
+The single difference is that a `.promise`'s obligated value **may escape its acquiring scope**: it may be returned through CREATE output, stored into a longer-lived owner, handed down-stack by a consuming-marked argument, transferred to an enclosing scope, or installed as a candidate of a variant that outlives the scope.
 Its discharge is then deferred to the moment that value's eventual owner reaches the end of its lifetime — possibly a scope far removed from the acquisition site.

 A `.promise` that happens not to escape on a given path behaves and costs exactly as a `.resource`: it is discharged within its acquiring scope and needs no runtime representation.
 The keyword grants the *permission* to escape; the cost (§10.13) is incurred only by values that actually do.

-**The single-argument default restriction.** When a `.promise`'s value escapes, its deferred firing occurs where none of the originating scope's bindings survive, so it can supply no context beyond the obligated value itself.
-Because the same declared default must serve both the in-scope and the escaped case, **a `.promise`'s default sink must take exactly one non-receiver argument, of the obligated type.** This is the one rule a `.promise` adds to its declaration over a `.resource`.
-Non-default sinks remain unrestricted: they are reached only by a direct call or an `@`/`@!` block in the acquiring scope, where their extra arguments — constants or the enclosing command's parameters — are still live.
+**The single-argument default, revisited.** Every default sink already takes exactly one non-receiver argument — the obligated value (§10.2) — so a `.promise` adds no restriction of its own here.
+That universal rule exists for exactly this case: a `.promise`'s deferred firing occurs where none of the originating scope's bindings survive, so it can supply no context beyond the obligated value, and a self-sufficient default is precisely what can still fire there.
+What for a `.resource` lets the auto-fired default run at scope end, for an escaped `.promise` lets it run with no surviving scope at all.
+Non-default sinks remain unrestricted, reached only by a direct call or an `@`/`@!` block in the acquiring scope where their extra arguments are still live.

 ### 10.11 Ownership and Transfer

 Escape happens by transferring ownership of the obligation.
 Ownership is not a standing mark on a binding or a qualifier on a type; it is the consequence of the operation that brings a value to rest, and it is provenance, not type.
 The owner of an obligation is whichever binding currently carries its anchored discharge (§10.13), and there is exactly one owner at any time.

-The owner/reference question arises only at **resting places** — a new persisting slot, an object field, a productive return, or a variant candidate that persists past the scope.
-It never arises for borrows: passing an obligated value as a READ or REFERENCE argument lends it without transferring ownership, which is how a value moves around through calls freely and unmarked.
+The owner/reference question arises only at **resting places** — a new persisting slot, an object field, a CREATE return, or a variant candidate that persists past the scope.
+It never arises for borrows: by default, passing an obligated value lends it without transferring ownership, which is how a value moves around through calls freely and unmarked.

-**Up-stack transfer is automatic.** Productive output carries ownership up. `#n <- f` desugars to `f: #n`; if `f` produces an obligated value, the obligation comes to rest in `n` with no additional syntax, and the producing frame's duty is discharged by the transfer.
+**Up-stack transfer is automatic.** Create output carries ownership up. `#n <- f` desugars to `f: #n`; if `f` produces an obligated value, the obligation comes to rest in `n` with no additional syntax, and the producing frame's duty is discharged by the transfer.

 **Lateral transfer is operation-marked.** Storing an obligated value into a resting place distinguishes two operations: